Table of Contents[Hide][Show]

 The supplements I take are:

-- Astaxanthin – A highly potent antioxidant which research shows acts as an internal sunscreen.
+• Astaxanthin – A highly potent antioxidant that research shows acts as an internal sunscreen.
 It’s also supposedly an anti-aging supplement.
 I don’t give this one to the kids though.

 Get Some Rays the Right Way